Kenny1911/populate/README.md

   - `PropertiesExtractor` - component for extracting all object properties.
   - `UninitializedPropertiesExtractor` - decorator of `PropertiesExtractorInterface` for filtering properties with uninitialized state.
 Used since PHP 7.4.
+  - `NonStaticPropertiesExtractor` - decorator of `PropertiesExtractorInterface` for filtering static properties.

 - `FreezableInterface` - interface for freeze object.
   - `FreezableTrait` - implementation of `FreezableInterface`.